-Earlier this year, I interviewed the up-and-coming model on behalf of her new campaign with Burberry Beauty (Iris is the face of its Liquid Lip Velvet, $34, which launched in January).
+I previously interviewed the up-and-coming model on behalf of her new campaign with Burberry Beauty (Iris is the face of its Liquid Lip Velvet, $34).
 As we were chatting makeup, Iris mentioned that her favorite way to use her liquid lipstick is not on her lips at all.
 She uses it as "colorful eye shadow," she told me with nonchalance, explaining that she applies a dusty pink shade to her lids for daytime and a vampy oxblood "as more of a bold thing."

 At first, the idea of putting lipstick on your eyelids seemed backward (or upside down, as it were).
 But on second thought, it made perfect sense.
 The liquid lipstick's saturated color would surely last much longer than your average liquid eye shadow, and a whipped, hydrating formula like Burberry's would guarantee crease-free wear.